-useful typographical device in which the first letter of a section of type is typeset first letter of a section or type is opposite at a much larger size and positioned so that it descends into the rest of the type.
+useful typographical device in which the first letter of a section of type is typeset at a much larger size and positioned so that it descends into the rest of the type.

-The common measurement of column-widths - the em is 1/6th of an inch and this column is roughly 10 ems wide Is also used as the width of the letter 'm' in any given type-face and size.
-As in 'there is a one em indent at the start of this paragraph.
+The common measurement of column-widths - the em is 1/6th of an inch and this column is roughly 10 ems wide.
+Is also used as the width of the letter 'm' in any given type-face and size.
+As in 'there is a one em indent at the start of this paragraph."